 Kazgermunai was formed in 1993 with a view to attracting investment into the Republic of Kazakhstan from Germany.
 Under Kazgermunai’s Foundation Agreement, it was granted exclusive rights and licences for exploration and production at the Akshabulak, Nuraly and Aksai fields for a period of 30 years, expiring on 1 March 2024.

 Kazgermunai currently operates the Akshabulak, Nuraly and Aksai oil fields.
 In total, Kazgermunai’s oil fields cover a territory of 897 km2.
-As at 31 December 2009, their proved plus probable reserves were 26 million tonnes (201 million barrels) of oil.
+In 2016, Kazgermunai produced 1,5 million tonnes of crude oil.

 PetroKazakhstan Inc. (PKI)